It never fails–

 For a while I was worried that creating a dark room and using a sound machine would serve as a crutch and Hattie wouldn't be able to sleep on the go, but, for us, that hasn't been the case.
 She can fall asleep in the car during the day and without a sound machine, but we know she sleeps best under ideal conditions– don't we all!?

 I'm a far cry from an expert, but if you ever need someone to bounce ideas off of, I'm always happy to help!

-Meredith Maag Photography is a Kansas City newborn photographer who specializes in luxury maternity, newborn, baby, motherhood, and family sessions in the Kansas City area, including Mission, Westwood, Brookside, Waldo, Country Club Plaza, Crossroads, Westport, Overland Park, Lee’s Summit, Prairie Village, Leawood, Independence, Lenexa, Olathe, and The Northland.
+Meredith Maag Photography is a Kansas City newborn photographer and specializes in maternity, newborn, baby, and family photography in the Kansas City area, including Mission, Westwood, Brookside, Waldo, Country Club Plaza, Crossroads, Westport, Overland Park, Lee’s Summit, Prairie Village, Leawood, Independence, Lenexa, Olathe, and The Northland.

-Clients invest $2,550+ on their portrait experience.
+Clients invest $2,550+ on their full portrait experience.
 Click here for additional investment details.